Wakefield Ancestry Project

 Gardner Family

-The Gardner family from Richard Gardner & Elizabeth Austin, married in 1735, right up to the present day.
+The Gardner family beginning with Richard Gardner & Elizabeth Austin, who were married in 1735, following right up to the present day.

 More